Skip to content

 npx create-authhero my-auth-app

-This interactive CLI will guide you through:
+The CLI will guide you through:

-1. Choosing a template (local or cloudflare)
+1. Choosing a template (local for SQLite or cloudflare for D1)

-4. Seeding an admin user
+2. Setting up an admin user

 Non-Interactive Mode